Programmable calculator: Magnetic card reader / writer

 Magnetic card readers were among the first persistent memory options available.
 The entered programs are stored on magnetic strips.
 Those were easy to transport, and the reader/writer was compact in size.
 However, the reader/writer as well as the magnetic strips were quite expensive.
 The last and most notable devices to use magnetic strips were the HP-41C and TI-59.

 Continuous memory

 Continuous memory does not lose its content when the calculator is switched off.
 With continuous memory the user can, for example, change batteries without losing the entered programs.

 Cassette tape

-Compact Cassettes offered a simple, inexpensive alternative to magnetic cards.
+Compact cassettes offered a simple, inexpensive alternative to magnetic cards.
 Usually, an interface module, such as the Casio FA-1, was used to connect the calculator to an ordinary cassette recorder, and digital data were encoded as frequency-shift keyed audio signals.

 Sharp and Hewlett-Packard also sold dedicated micro- or mini-cassette recorders that connected directly to the calculator.
-These set-ups, while being more practical and reliable, we're also more expensive.
+These set-ups, while being more practical and reliable, were also more expensive.